 #3 Your Photos Will Suck

 The French documentary and street photographer, Henri Cartier-Bresson mused that your first 10,000 photographs are your worst.
-This is probably true of photography and most other things too.
-Your first 10,000 steps as a toddler were probably your most wobbly and unsteady as well.
+This is true of photography and most other things you try to learn as well.
+Your first 10,000 steps as a toddler were probably your most wobbly and unsteady too.
 Yes, your photos will suck at first and that’s ok.
 In fact, they might not be very good for many years.
-The important thing to remember is you’re striving for improvement, not perfection.
-One day you’ll look back on the images you took during your first year and find them absolutely revolting.
+The important thing to remember is that you’re striving for improvement, not perfection.
+Improvement, not perfection.
+One day you’ll look back on the photos you took during your first year and find them absolutely revolting.
 And that will be the best feeling because you will know you made improvements along the way.

 #4 Follow Your Passion

 Ask yourself this question.
 What’s the first thing you think about when you wake up in the morning or the last thing that crosses your mind as you drift off asleep at night?
 I guess you can say this is a rhetorical question since what I really want is for you to realize is what makes you tick.
 What are your passions?
 If they are flowers, then photograph flowers.
 Wildlife?
 Photograph wildlife.
 Cars, beaches, people, pets?
 Find out what your passions are and train your lens on those things.
 I would advise against investing too much time on subjects that you are ambivalent about.
 What a waste!
 Share your passions!
 I talk more about this in my recent Twitter AMA.